DC Universe (franchise): Booster Gold

 Mike Carter / Booster Gold, a washed-up athlete from the 25th century, travels back in time to the 21st and uses futuristic technology to pose as a superhero.

 When Gunn and Safran unveiled their initial DCU slate in January 2023, they included Booster Gold, an "outright comedy" series set in the DCU.
 A showrunner had expressed interest in taking on the project but had ultimately passed on it by February 2025.
 The series was reported to be "progressing" at HBO Max in July 2025 with David Jenkins hired to write the pilot and serve as showrunner if the series moved forward; Jenkins took over the series from Danny McBride.
+Gunn confirmed in April 2026 that the series was still being developed, and Jenkins submitted the pilot script that June.
+However, Jenkins announced the following month that his pilot was no longer moving forward, with DC Studios looking for a new creative team for the series.